dedis/kyber/README.md

     cd $GOPATH/src/github.com/dedis/crypto
     go get ./... # install 3rd-party dependencies

-It is ok if you get the error:

-    # github.com/dedis/crypto/sodium/ed25519
-    sodium/ed25519/curve.go:310: cannot use suite (type \*suite) as type abstract.Suite in return argument:
-        *suite does not implement abstract.Suite (missing Sponge method)

 You should then be able to test its basic function as follows:

 	cd $GOPATH/src/github.com/dedis/crypto